 3 · Forms become metadata

-Form modules — blocks, items, lists of values, triggers, menus, libraries — are read and reified as Dictionary rows.
+Form modules — blocks, items, lists of values, triggers, menus, libraries — are read and reified as metadata-repository rows.
 WHEN-BUTTON-PRESSED triggers become server-side JavaScript handlers; POST-CHANGE and WHEN-VALIDATE-ITEM become field-level validators in the metadata.
 The Reports modules port similarly.

 4 · Batch and middle tier